rum1887/sre_practice_playbook/README.md

     -
 - Azure
     - Pvtt vs public cloud, Creating an account, resources, Resource manager
-    - Resource groups (access, permission, security, auditing, cost optimization) and subscriptions
+    - Resource groups (Grouping of resources based on service and env, helps with access control , permission, security, auditing, cost optimization), one resource can be a part of only one resource group!
+Naming convention for the resource group is very imp , servicename_env ex: payments_prod, payments_dev, payments_sit
+    - Subscriptions
     - Azure devops and security services
     - Azure git, Azure boards, Azure pipelines, Azure repositories
     - Sentinal, Log analytics workspace, Logic apps